 How do you attract customers and keep them?
 How do you know the demand for your products?
 Understanding the customer’s needs and satisfaction is one of the most vital elements of a successful organization.
 This course examines the fundamentals of brand and market evaluation from a flexible, customer-oriented marketing perspective.
 This includes the concepts, analyses, and activities that comprise the management of the marketing function as well as practice in integrating the marketing mix elements to solve marketing problems.

 Financial Accounting and Theory

 How do you record an organizations financial transactions?
 How do you determine the financial strength of an organization?
 Financial accounting uses standardized guidelines to keep track of a company’s financial transactions.
 This course is an introduction to corporate finance and accounting from the viewpoint of the financial manager.
 Major topics include fundamental concepts, financial theory, time value of money, cash flow valuation, stocks and bonds, capital budgeting, and risk and return.
 Emphasis is on the concepts and standards for financial reporting in corporate accounting.

 Students in the graduate certificate track complete four courses from the master’s track.
 Enrolling in the graduate certificate is a popular option for some students, as the application process does not require taking the GRE.
 Then, while taking these courses, a student can also prepare for and take the GRE.
-Upon successful completion, students can transfer into the master’s degree track for Audience Analytics, Global Strategic Communication, Public Relations or Public Interest Communication.
+Upon successful completion, students can transfer into the master’s degree track for Audience Analytics, Global Strategic Communication, or Public Relations.
 Learn more about the graduate certificate.
 Read more about the certificate here.